wolberlab/OpenMMDL/README.md

 -w = stable-water-analysis.
 Defines if the analysis of stable water molecules should be performed.
 The default is False (accepted values: True/False)

 --watereps = the EPS of the clustering part during the water analysis. will only result in something if "-w True" is added.
 Accepts float (in Angstrom).

+--figure = File type for the figures, default is png.
+Can be changed to all file types supported by matplotlib.

 #### Command line example with default values